Red Cell Staining (Color)

 • Hypochromia correlates with a lower than normal MCHC.

-• Most helpful in distinguishing between causes of microcytic anemia.
+• The MCHC, in turn, is helpful in distinguishing between causes of microcytic anemia.

 • Iron deficiency